ikmb/flye-assembly/README.md

 `

 Add any number of movies to this list; all movies that share a project ID will be assembled together.
-Note that if you plan on assembling multiple genomes using this approach, they need to share a genome size (at least roughly).
+Note that if you plan on assembling multiple genomes using this approach, they need to share a genome size (at least roughly, i.e. within a factor of 2 or so).

+### `--genome_size`
+The expected size of the genome(s) to be assembled.
+This option understands "g" and "m" to denote gigabases or megabases.

+`--genome_size 1.3g` genome is expected to be 1.3 gigabases in size.

+Note that the genome size only needs to be roughly accurate (within a factor of ~2).

 ### `--qc`
 Switch on QC options - will generate information about the input reads and the resulting assembly